bhubie/talks/making-impossible-states-impossible/slides/slides.md

 -->

 ---
-layout: statement
+layout: section
 ---

-# What if we could make these weird states impossible or un-representable to begin with?
+# What if we could make these weird states impossible  to begin with?

 ---
-layout: statement
+layout: section
 ---